First recorded by Pérez Prado y su Orquesta (1949).

 “Born in Cuba, Perez moved to Mexico in 1948 to form his own band and record for RCA Victor.
 He quickly specialized in mambos, an upbeat adaptation of the Cuban

 “Lou Bega’s cover was big hit in Australia, where it reached number one in 1999 and stayed there for eight weeks, ultimately becoming the best-selling single of the year.
-‘Mambo No. 5’ also topped almost every chart in continental Europe, including Bega’s home country, Germany, and set a record in France by staying at #1 for 20 weeks – longer than any stay at the top spot ever on the US or UK charts.
+‘Mambo No. 5’ also topped almost every chart in continental Europe, including Bega’s home country, Germany, and set a record in France by staying at #1 for 20 weeks – longer than any stay at the top spot ever.

 “A version of ‘Mambo No. 5’ was aired on Radio Disney (a radio network aimed at children), in which the women’s names were replaced with the names of legendary Disney characters, in order: Mickey Mouse, Minnie Mouse, Daisy Duck, Donald Duck, Pluto, Huey, Dewey, and Louie and Goofy.
 Additionally, references to a ‘liquor store’ were instead replaced with a ‘candy store’, and ‘ice cream” was used rather than ‘gin and juice’.